- What’s the difference between infatuation and love?

-The other party is mostly passive because they are not aware of the other person’s intention towards them.
+The other party is mostly passive because they are not aware of the other person’s intention toward them.

 12) Love overlooks flaws, infatuation thrives on perfection.

-True love accepts and overlooks the flaws of the person and in special cases, if such flaws can be corrected, they suggest the solutions with affection and not superimposing it on their partner.
+True love accepts and overlooks the flaws of the person and in special cases, if such flaws can be corrected, they suggest the solutions with affection and not superimposing them on their partner.

 Sometimes it could be the flaws in your partner that may make you love him more.

 While infatuation, on the other hand, is based on perfection and pretense.

 The perfection issue may be from your end by trying to impress them.

 It could also be that you always want them to be perfect and in so doing, you overdo it and when they let you know about it, you become agitated and sad.

 13) Love forgives, infatuation holds grudges.